stela-project/ts/README.md

 This images shows the final design of our technology stack:
 <img src="https://raw.githubusercontent.com/stela-project/ts/master/ts.jpg" alt="Image of techhnology stack" width="600" height="auto">

+[1] Stephen Few.
+“Dashboard Confusion, Perceptual edge”.
+In: (2004).

+[2] Erik Duval.
+“Attention please!: learning analytics for visualization and recommendation”.
+In: Pro- ceedings of the 1st International Conference on Learning Analytics and Knowledge.
+ACM.
+2011, pp. 9–17.

+[3] Sven Charleer et al. “Creating effective learning analytics dashboards: Lessons lea

+### Demo

+Find a demo here: <a href="https://htmlpreview.github.io/?https://raw.githubusercontent.com/stela-project/ts/master/example/index.php/general/index.html" target="_blank">Go to Demo</a>

+### Acknowledgments

-<b>Acknowledgments.</b> This research project is co-funded by the European Commission Erasmus+ program, in the context of the project 562167-EPP-1-2015-1-BE-EPPKA3-PI-FORWARD.
+This research project is co-funded by the European Commission Erasmus+ program, in the context of the project 562167-EPP-1-2015-1-BE-EPPKA3-PI-FORWARD.
 Please visit our website http://stela-project.eu.